MasterCloudApps-Projects/iss-product-service/README.md

 # iss-product-service

+We decided to implement it in an extremely simplified version of an insurance sales system to test the following aspects of microservice development:

+Project creation and development
+Access of both relational and NoSQL databases
+Blocking and non-blocking operations implementation Microservice to microservice communication (synchronous and asynchronous) Service discovery
+Running background jobs

+The iss-product-service microservice is responsible for managing the product catalog.

+This held information about products that were stored in MongoDB.
+Each product had a code, name, image, description, cover-list, and question-list, which affected the price defined by the tariff.

 This is a spring boot project that exposes /products catalog endpoint and data can be persisted in mongodb database.

 In the Integration Tests, the Testcontainers Java library is used for starting mongodb in a docker container.